 Facsimile: (63)(32) 231-0174

 U.S. citizens may obtain a multiple-entry transit 9(b) visa to permit travel from one country to another via the Philippines.
 Travelers must obtain a transit visa from a Philippine embassy or consulate prior to traveling to the Philippines—transit visas are not issued upon arrival in the Philippines.
 The transit visa generally is valid for one month and allows the traveler to remain in the Philippines for up to three days.
 The transit visa is not convertible to any other type of Philippine visa and cannot be extended.
-U.S. citizens holding an approved transit 9(b) visa should possess the following to qualify for entry to the Philippines: a passport valid for at least six months beyond the date of entry into the Philippines, confirmed onward tickets to another destination, and a valid visa for the country of final destination, if required.
+U.S. citizens holding an approved transit 9(b) visa should possess the following to qualify for entry to the Philippines: a passport valid for at least six months beyond the date of entry into the Philippines, a confirmed onward ticket to another destination, and a valid visa for the country of final destination, if a visa is required.

 Persons who overstay their visas are subject to fines and detention by Philippine immigration authorities.
 Please remain aware of your visa status while in the Philippines and strictly follow immigration laws and regulations.
 Travelers departing the country from international airports must pay a Passenger Service Charge in Philippine Pesos.
-Visit the Embassy of the Philippines web site for the most current visa information.
+Visit the Embassy of the Philippines website for the most current visa information.

 Special requirements exist for the entry of minors who are not accompanied by a parent or legal guardian and who do not possess a valid visa.
 The Bureau of Immigration recently strengthened its enforcement of penalties for these requirements.
 Children under 15 years of age unaccompanied by a parent or legal guardian must obtain a “waiver of exclusion" before entering the Philippines.
 These waivers are available from Philippine embassies and consulates or from the Bureau of Immigration and Detention in Manila.
-Please check with these entities for further details and clarifications.
+Please check with these entities for further details.
 At this writing, children attempting to enter the Philippines without a waiver of exclusion will be assessed a fee of 3,120 Pesos upon arrival (payable only in Pesos).
 The Bureau of Immigration will retain a photocopy of the child’s passport.

 HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors.
 However U.S. citizens applying for residency status in the Philippines can be excluded based on this illness.
 Please verify this information with the Embassy of the Philippines at 1600 Massachusetts Avenue, NW, Washington, D.C.
 20036, telephone 202-467-9300 before you travel.